|

 Mendocino County Project Update

-RYAN CREEK (Mendocino County)- Ryan Creek Road Migration Barrier Removal Project- In Construction Ryan Creek, a tributary to Outlet Creek, which is a tributary to the Eel River is one of the longest migrations made by Coho salmon in California.
-This project removes a concrete box culvert with a jump at the outlet that currently prevents fish from moving upstream and replaces it with a larger “stream simulation” arch structure.
+Ryan Creek, a tributary to Outlet Creek, which is a tributary to the Eel River is one of the longest migrations made by Coho salmon in California.
+This project removed a concrete box culvert with a jump at the outlet that prevented fish from moving upstream and replaced it with a larger “stream simulation” arch structure.
 Fish removal at the outlet pool relocated approximately 600 Coho salmon and Steelhead trout, while no Coho were found upstream.

 Large trees removed from the fill over the box culvert will be moved upstream and downstream to create numerous small pools and provide cover for fish.